INFO-ESIPE/note-taking/ESIPE/Semestre 3/System Programming/01 - Fundamentals/01 - Fundamentals.md

 ### Concurrency

 This term refers to a host of problems that arise, and must be addressed, when working on many things at once (concurrently) **in the same program**.
 	*This gives room for **parallelism**, as we take advantage of actual hardware parallelism (multicore), and also allows to handle blocking actions (I/O) and simultaneous events.

-As explained [[01 - Threads (EN)|here]], the backbone of concurrency is the concept of **thread**, which is simply a single unique execution context in the process.
+As explained [[01 - Threads (EN)|here]], the backbone of concurrency is the concept of **thread**, which is simply an execution context in the process.
 When executing, a thread takes an entire CPU core when it is **resident** in the processor registers.
 So, a thread is a **virtual core**.

+> [!info] Resident?
-	*Resident means the registers hold the context (A.K.A. root state) of the thread.
+> Resident means the registers hold the context (A.K.A. root state) of the thread.
-	In other words, the thread is active and its properties are loaded into memory: its own stack, its own instructions, its own local variables, its **Program Counter (PC)** which indicates the next instruction to execute, and the registers.*
+> In other words, the thread is active and its properties are loaded into memory: its own stack, its own instructions, its own local variables, its **Program Counter (PC)** which indicates the next instruction to execute, and the registers.

 If a thread's state is not loaded into the processor (so, not a resident), it is **suspended**.

 #### Multiple Processors